mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part II Getters/readme.md

 # Recommendations

-*   Do not use _setters_.
+*   Don't use _setters_.
 There are no well-reasoned reasons for doing so.
 *   Don’t use _getters_.
 In case any of the responsibilities of an object is related to responding to a message matching an attribute, do it thinking beforehand if we are not **breaking the encapsulation.**
 *   Never prefix the function name with the word get.
 If a polygon in the real-world can answer what its vertices are, be it with the real-world name (**_vertices()_**).
 *   In case of returning collections, return a **copy** or a **proxy** so as not to lose control and favor the use of iterators.